izuyev/java_sdk/README.md

                         false/* Debug */, CallType.SOAP, OutPutFormat.OUTPUT_JSON, LibraryType.OBJECT_QUERY);

 	In the above example, "https://secure.future.stage.ariasystems.net/api/ws/api_ws_class_dispatcher.php" is the dispatcher url.
-	In case of Object-Query, the dispatcher url will be like "https://secure.future.stage.ariasystems.net/api/AriaQuery/objects.php".
+	In the case of Object-Query, the dispatcher url will be similar to "https://secure.future.stage.ariasystems.net/api/AriaQuery/objects.php".
-	In case of AdminTools, the dispatcher url will be like "https://admintools.future.stage.ariasystems.net/index.php/Dispatcher/index".
+	In the case of AdminTools, the dispatcher url will be similar to "https://admintools.future.stage.ariasystems.net/index.php/Dispatcher/index".

 2. Instantiate the com.aria.sdk.classes.AriaBillingComplete with the above DTO.
 The AriaBillingComplete class has methods for each Core API of Aria.

             AriaBillingComplete ariaBillingComplete = AriaBillingBuilder.getAriaSDK(baseAriaBillingDTO);

-      Similarly to access the Object-Query APIs, instantiate the com.aria.sdk.classes.AriaBillingIntegration like below.
+      Similarly, to access the Object-Query APIs, instantiate the com.aria.sdk.classes.AriaBillingIntegration as follows.

             AriaBillingIntegration ariaBillingIntegration = AriaBillingBuilder.getAriaObjectSDK(baseAriaBillingDTO);

-      Similarly to access the AdminTools APIs, instantiate the com.aria.sdk.classes.AriaBillingAdministration like below.
+      Similarly, to access the AdminTools APIs, instantiate the com.aria.sdk.classes.AriaBillingAdministration as follows:
             AriaBillingAdministration ariaBillingAdministration = AriaBillingBuilder.getAriaAdminSDK(baseAriaBillingDTO);

 3. Call the desired API method on the corresponding instance by passing appropriate inputs objects, client_no and auth_key.

-	In the below example, a sample client_no of 100 and auth_key as 'zzzzz' is used.
+	In the following example, a sample client_no of 100 and auth_key as 'zzzzz' is used.

             // Form the api inputs
             com.aria.common.shared.EventListRow eventListRow1 = new com.aria.common.shared.EventListRow();